-In Pazhaiyana Kazhithalumis a Tamil novel that was self-translated The Grip of Change (2006) by Palanimuthu Sivakami.
-Sivakami translated her Tamil novel in English herself.
-The main theme of the novel moves around the two types of women (Thangam and Gowri) one who maintains silence and never raise her voice another who condemns the inhuman treatment of patriarchy in the society and raise her voice against her own father too.
+Palanimuthu Sivakami was the first to write the Dalit Tamil novel Pazhaiyana Kazhithalum, which was later translated into English as The Grip of Change (2006).
+Sivakami translated her Tamil novel into English herself.
+The main theme of the novel moves around the two types of women (Thangam and Gowri): one who maintains silence and never raises her voice, another who condemns the inhuman treatment of patriarchy in the society and raises her voice against her own father, too.

-This novel is a story of Thangam, a low-caste Pariyar woman who faced multiple jeopardy, gender subordination, economic crisis, and a victim of lust.
+This novel is the story of Thangam, a low-caste Pariyar woman who faced multiple jeopardy, gender subordination, and economic crisis.
 After the death of Thangam's husband, she works in the Paramjothi Udayar field to meet her basic needs.
 Thangam's body symbolizes a toy that serves pleasure to his master.
 Her body is considered an infertile land that fails to reproduce any child.
 Her infertility is linked to her struggle to inherit her husband's share of land because if a woman does not have a child, she has no right to receive the husband's property.
 Thangam is not only sexually assaulted by Udayar, but her brothers-in-law demand sex from her, and when she refuses to fulfill their desires, they spread rumors that Thangam has become Udayar's concubine.
 When Udayar's wife hears this, she and her brothers beat Thangam mercilessly.
 With her impaired body, Thangam reaches Kathamuthu (a respected Dalit ex-panchayat member).
 He also gets aroused by her body and is ready to keep Thangam in his home as his third wife.
 Finally, Thangam becomes helpless and accepts whatever comes to her life, even without her wish.

 On the other hand, Gowri shouts when Kathamuthu tries to rape helpless Thangam.
 Gowri says, "Dogs!
 Dogs!
 In the house!
 Shameless as dogs!
 (93).
-Gowri symbolizes the change that stirs Dalit consciousness and stands for equality, awareness, and growth among Dalits.
+Gowri symbolizes change that stirs Dalit consciousness and stands for equality, awareness, and growth among Dalits.
 She avoids early marriage and works hard to get admission to the city college.
-When Gowri steps out of her home.
-She feels now she can mingle in the outside world, which is full of opportunities; now, there is no one to build barriers of caste, class, and patriarchy.
+When Gowri steps out of her home, she feels like she can now mingle in the outside world, which is full of opportunities.
 She beautifully conveys the following words: "During floods, waters from overflowing wells mingle with the waters of huge water bodies, transgressing their boundaries.
 (95) Gowri's ideologies really help to remove discrimination from the social fabric.
 Gowri provokes her mother, Kangawali, and her stepmother, Nagamani, to fight for liberation.
 Gowri feels bad for such atrocities done to women.
 She feels uncertain about her own destiny after her marriage because, in her house, she has seen torture done on three ladies (Thangam et al.) by her own father, Kathamuthu.
-In her soliloguy, she expresses,
+In her soliloquy, she expresses,

 I belong to the same caste as that woman (Thangam).
 How can I be sure that I won't be beaten black and blue like her?
 I have seen things like this happening in the cinema.
-This is real; terror is sleeping on a mat in my house.
+This is real, terror is sleeping on a mat in my house.
 She felt revulsion for the society where such things could happen.
 (Sivakami 14).

-Moreover, Bama, in her work Sangati (1994) and Karruku (1992), witnessed the physical violence like flogging, canning, and slaying of women where, even along with their husbands, their fathers, and brothers.
-Too behave brutally with them.
+Moreover, Bama, in her work Sangati (1994) and Karruku (1992), witnessed the physical violence like flogging, canning, and slaying of women where even along with their husbands, their fathers and brothers behaved brutally to them.
 For example, in Sangati's (1994) Events, Bama writes.

-They dragged her out of the cart, and without even caring that she was a full-term pregnant woman with one sweep of a sword, they separated her head from the body.
-They sliced open her stomach, took out the baby, twisted its neck, and killed it.
+They dragged her out of the cart, and without even caring that she was a fullterm pregnant woman with one sweep of a sword, they separated her head from the body.
+They sliced open her stomach, took out the Baby, twisted its neck, and killed it.
 (59)